surma/surma.dev/content/things/rust-to-webassembly.md

 }
 ```

 With this sophisticated error handler in place, we should finally provide a way to do actual memory allocations.
-Just like in my [C to WebAssembly article][c to wasm], my custom allocator is going to be a minimal bump allocator, which tend to be fast _and_ small, but can't free memory.
+Just like in my [C to WebAssembly article][c to wasm], my custom allocator is going to be a minimal bump allocator, which tend to be fast _and_ small, but can’t free memory.
 We statically allocate an arena that will function as our heap and keep track of where the “free area” begins.
 Because we are not using Wasm Threads, I am also going to ignore thread safety.

 ```rust
 use core::cell::UnsafeCell;